 Clear Nanotechnology Polymer Coatings

 In 2007 a new type of automotive surface protection was created — a clear paint sealant — by three different companies, Zaino Bros’, Ultima Finish Care and Optimum Polymer Technologies.
-Clear sealants are nanotechnology polymer coatings that are highly resistant to detergents, acids and hard minerals, like calcium.
+Clear sealants are nanotechnology polymer coatings that are highly resistant to detergents, acids and hard minerals (like calcium).

 I grew up washing and waxing the cars with Dad using a can of Turtle Wax paste wax.
 Back then, everyone knew that Carnauba paste wax was what you used on your car to protect it.
 When I got my first car in 1976, I continued the tradition of cleaning and protecting the paint with paste wax.
 At the time, synthetic waxes (sealants) were not common on retail shelves or they were seen as Snake Oil products.

 I’m not really sure what caused the paste wax phenomenon.
 If you look back at the history of two car care giants, Turtle Wax and Meguiar’s, both companies started by making liquid polishes.
 The original Turtle Wax product, called Plastone, was a synthetic protective paint polish invented by Ben Hirsch.
 As the founder of Turtle Wax® Inc, Ben changed the product name to Super Hard Shell and the business name to Turtle Wax in the 1950’s to convey the idea of a hard, protective shell.

 In the 1960’s the paint polish products (what we now think of as a liquid cleaner/wax) were pushed to the side by paste wax products containing “pure Carnauba wax.”
 Interestingly, many (if not most) of the liquid car polishes also contained Carnauba wax, but it was rarely used in marketing the product.

 Paste wax marketing from the mid-1960’s through the 1980’s gave car owners the impression that Carnauba paste car wax was the only way to truly protect your car with a durable barrier.
-Folks in the Western world began this love-hate ritual dance on their weekends by paste waxing their family car and the hot-rod.
+Folks began this love-hate ritual dance on weekends, paste waxing their family car or the hot-rod.
 Holding that can and swirling the applicator around became part of a feel-good nuance.
 The rest is history!